-Using the trace anomaly parameter $b$ explained above, we calculated the mass decompositions of pion and kaon under different Q$^{2}$.
-Figure \ref{pion_pie} shows the QCD structure of pion mass decomposition under different Q$^{2}$, where the different markers indicate the dependence of the component percentage of pion mass decomposition on $Q^{2}$.
-By comparing the mass decomposition of pion with that of proton \cite{Wang:2019mza}, it was found that the proportion fraction of pion's $M_{m}$ is smaller than that of proton, while the proportion fraction of pion's $M_{a}$ is larger than that of proton.
-The reason for the large difference between the mass decomposition results of pion and proton is that the trace anomaly parameter $b_{p}$ $\approx$ 0.1 \cite{Wang:2019mza, Ji:1995sv} of proton is smaller than that of pion.
-In addition, for the pion mass decomposition, the proportion of quark energy $M_{q}$ in pion is smaller than that of proton, and this phenomenon is more significant at high $Q^{2}$. $M_{q}$ is the sum of kinetic energy and potential energy.
-The reason for the small proportion of quark energy $M_{q}$ in the pion is that compared to protons, the potential energy between quarks in the pion is lower.
-Quark mass plays a more important role for the pion as the chiral-limit mass for the pion is zero while the chiral-limit mass is large for the proton.
-In addition to the small proportion of the $M_{a}$ term in pion, this may also be one of the reasons why the mass of pion is light.
-Figure \ref{kaon_pie} shows the QCD structure of kaon mass decomposition under different Q$^{2}$, where the different markers indicate the dependence of the component percentage of kaon mass decomposition on $Q^{2}$.
+Using the trace anomaly parameter $b$ explained above, we calculated the mass decompositions of pion and kaon at different $Q^{2}$ scales.
+Figure \ref{pion_pie} shows the pion mass decomposition as a function of $Q^2$, where the different markers indicate the percentages of different contributions to the pion mass.
+By comparing to the mass decomposition of the proton \cite{Wang:2019mza}, it is found that the proportion of the quark mass contribution in the pion is smaller than that in the proton, while the proportion of the trace anomaly contribution in the pion is larger than that in the proton.
+The reason for the large difference between the mass decompositions of the pion and the proton is that the trace anomaly parameter $b_{p}$ $\approx$ 0.1 of the proton \cite{Wang:2019mza, Ji:1995sv} is much smaller than that of the pion.
+Quark mass plays a more important role in the pion mass comparing to the proton, as the chiral-limit mass of the pion is zero while the chiral-limit mass of the proton is huge.
+Moreover, the proportion of quark energy $M_{q}$ in the pion is smaller than that in the proton, especially at high $Q^{2}$ scale.
+The quark energy $M_{q}$ is the sum of kinetic energy and potential energy.
+The reason for the smaller proportion of $M_{q}$ in the pion is that the quark potential energy in the pion is lower compared to that in the proton.
+In addition to the small proportion of $M_{a}$ to the pion mass, the small proportion of $M_{q}$ may be another reason why the pion mass is so light.
+Figure \ref{kaon_pie} shows the kaon mass decompositions at different $Q^{2}$ scales, where the different markers indicate the percentages of different contributions to the kaon mass.